Disclaimer: This content is for informational purposes only. Consult with a licensed cosmetologist for personalized hair care advice.

 Split ends don’t necessarily mean that you have dead ends, but they are usually the result of leaving your split ends unchecked.

-Most people develop dead ends from repeated heat styling or chemically processing their hair too often without rehydrating their strands between treatments.
+Most people develop dead ends from repeated heat styling or from chemically processing their hair too often without rehydrating their strands between treatments.

 Harsh shampoos are also a common cause of dead ends because they strip excessive amounts of sebum, an oil produced by your body, out of your hair and off your scalp.